flecsi/flecsi/doc/sphinx/user/programming.rst

 Any pointer (or reference) that is or points to (any subobject of) a field element is thereby invalidated.
 A field might instead contain an index to select a value from a data structure pointed to by a task parameter.

-Even a ``toc`` task executes on the host, but its accessors are references to field data stored on the device.
+Even an ``exec::gpu`` task executes on the host, but its accessors are references to field data stored on the device.
-Those accessors are copied into the kernels launched by the task (with ``forall`` or similar), which run on the device and can thus use them.
+Those accessors are copied into the kernels launched by the task (with ``forall`` or similar), which do run on the nominal execution space and can thus use them.
 Certain topology information useful for launching the kernels is copied to the host automatically.

 Parallelism